Chelated minerals are a common ingredient in pet food

 (a solvent made from crude oil).

-Pet Food Products That Contain Chelated Minerals, and Inorganic
+7. Pet Food Products That Contain Chelated Minerals, and Inorganic

 Minerals

-- Dry Processed Pet Food (Kibble) – all contain chelated minerals, including:
+.1 Dry Highly Processed Pet Food (Kibble)

 - Premium dry food diets